 A few months later I asked my friend to send me a pic of the tree so I could see how she was coming along.
 The tree at this point was starting to get just a bit more foliage than what I would have liked, and I suggested to keep up with the pinching so it wouldn’t lose too much shape.

 Now one thing my friend does know, and that is how to feed a shimpaku and keep it just as happy as can be.
 Sometimes the things we love the most, are the things that may somehow get away from us if we’re not careful, which I believe is what happened here.

-As I mentioned in my last article, these guys will get away from you real fast if your not careful, as shown below.
+As I mentioned in my last article, these guys will get away from you real fast if your not careful.

 This past August My friend e-mailed me and asked me if I would like to buy the tree since he was thinning out his collection.
 He gave me first shot at it with a price that I simply couldn’t refuse.
 I felt kind of bad when I let him have his tree back after the original styling, and now it was like having and old friend coming back, but this time to stay.
 He sent me a pic of what she looked like and I was stunned.
 I didn’t think a shimp could put that much growth on in a little over two years.